 It is expected the final offset will be secured by a Voluntary Declaration under section 19E and 19F of Queensland's VM Act as an area of high nature conservation value (refer to Section 7 for further details).
-The Voluntary Declaration will be registered on the property's title and will be binding on current and future landholders.
+The Voluntary Declaration will be registered on the property's title and will be binding on current and future landholders for the duration of the project approval.
+The design life of the transmission network is expected to be 45 years (refer to Volume 4 EIS Supplement Attachment B section 2.24.4 and Volume 4 EIS Supplement Attachment E section 18.2.6.4 for more detail).
 Once the declaration has been registered on the property title, the offset area will be mapped as a Category A area on the Property Map of Assessable Vegetation (PMAV) which is shown as red and described as an "Area subject to compliance notices, offsets and voluntary declarations".
 Category A areas have a similar level of protection as endangered REs.